construction calculator

 FAQs

-How much base depth should I use?
+How much base depth should I use under my pavers?

-Does this include bedding sand?
+Does this calculator include bedding sand and jointing sand?

-Should I increase waste for certain patterns?
+Should I increase the waste allowance for certain paver patterns?

-Can I use this for irregular shapes?
+Can I use this calculator for irregular shapes or circular patios?

 Related calculators